kavita-p/sparks.ts/help-text.md

 - `/roll forged`: rolls a Forged in the Dark roll.
 Requires both the number of d6s to roll and the type of roll.

+- `/roll pbta`: rolls a Powered by the Apocalypse move.
+Requires the stat, including any bonuses to the roll (i.e. +1 forwards/ongoings, move-related bonuses, etc.)

 - `/buzz`: Sparks will reply with "Zap!"

 - `/flicker`: Sparks will reply with "Hummmmmmmmmm...", like the sound of a flickering fluorescent light.

 - `/help`: Sparks will reproduce these instructions.

-Note: The `/roll` command currently treats negative numbers as zeros for FitD and SbR games.
+Note: The `/roll` command currently treats negative numbers as zeros for FitD and SbR games, since ost of these games don't really deal with negative pools in their rules.

-If you encounter a bug while using Sparks, you can report it at https://github.com/kavita-p/sparks/issues.
+If you encounter a bug while using Sparks, you can report it at https://yrgirlkv.itch.io/sparks.